 For the past several years, two U.S. Army posts in Virginia, Fort Eustis and Fort Lee, have been putting on a series of what are called Commanding General’s Spiritual Fitness Concerts.
 As I’ve written in a number of other posts, “spiritual fitness” is just the military’s new term for promoting religion, particularly evangelical Christianity.
 And this concert series is no different.

-Posted by Yanira Farray on Aug 19 2010, With 0 Reads, Filed under Military.
+Posted by Yanira Farray on August 19, 2010, With 483 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.